Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

 \subsection{Impact of the magnetic in-plane field}

-When investigating in-plane-field operation of superconducting circuits, it is always a challenge to align the magnetic field as parallel as possible to the circuit plane, particularly when large SQUIDs are involved.
-In practice, there is always a finite mounting misalignment between the field and the chip, e.g.~due to machining inaccuracies.
+When investigating in-plane-field operation of superconducting circuits, the magnetic field needs to be aligned with the circuit plane as parallel as possible, in particular when large SQUIDs are involved, but also to avoid Abrikosov vortices in the leads.
 One way to achieve parallel alignment would be to operate the vector magnet with two independent current sources and to adjust the split-coil current such that~$B_\perp$ exactly cancels the out-of-plane component of the main-coil field~$B_\parallel$.
 The out-of-plane component and the necessary compensation factor can be determined using the SQUID itself.
-This standard method, however, leads to the two current sources coupling uncorrelated noise into the SQUID, which is very sensitive to this due to its large area.
-Additionally, independent drifts of the two current sources would pose a severe challenge for effective field alignment.
-In order to also cancel out the source-related field-noise and avoid compensation drifts, we decided to instead operate the two magnets in series, driven by a single current source.
-Naturally, the out-of-plane components of the two fields do not coincidentally cancel then, and an additional measure has to be taken: We rotate the sample assembly, including the in-plane magnet, in the field of the fixed split-coil until an optimal compensation-angle is reached.
-This leads to a small additional misalignment between the symmetry axis of the circuits and the in-plane field (here \ang{\sim 0.4}), but this is on the order of the original misalignment and has negligible consequences for our experiment.
-A detailed description of this procedure is given in Methods~Sec.~\ref{sec:meth-field-alignment}.
+This standard method, however, leads to the two current sources coupling uncorrelated noise into the SQUID, which is very noise-sensitive due to its large area.
+Additionally, independent drifts of the two current sources would pose a severe challenge for effective field alignment and long-term stability.
+In order to eliminate the source-related field noise and avoid compensation drifts, we instead operate the two magnets in series, driven by a single current source.
+Naturally, the out-of-plane components of the two fields do not coincidentally cancel then from the get-go, and an additional measure has to be taken: rotation of the entire sample assembly, including the in-plane magnet, in the field of the fixed split-coil to an optimal compensation-angle where the out-of-plane component of the total field vanishes.
+We estimate the residual misalignment angle between the sample plane and the magnetic field to be better than~\ang{\pm 0.02}.
+A detailed description of the alignment procedure is given in Appendix~\ref{sec:meth-field-alignment}.